search-api: Search Quality Metrics

 How do we collect relevancy judgements?

-Relevance judgements are uploaded in CSV format to an S3 bucket, which then gets pulled by search-api when the scheduled job runs.
+We use explicit judgements based on expert opinion.
+The relevance judgements are uploaded manually in CSV format to an S3 bucket, which then gets pulled by search-api when the rake task runs.